kungtiger/tetris/README.md

-# tetris
+# Tetris
-Tetris: Pure and Simple
+Pure and Simple